 25. Layers for wavy hair

-This is a medium-length hairstyle men have been sporting for decades, and it remains as timeless as it is versatile.
+This is a medium-length hairstyle that men have been sporting for decades, and it remains as timeless as it is versatile.
 Ask your stylist to maintain the length and add layers to give your locks more depth and structure.

 26. Flat top with sponge curls

 One of the throwback men’s medium to short hairstyles that’s making a comeback today is the flat top.
 You can achieve this style with sponge curls for a more textured look.
 Consider adding color to make it truly your own.

 Men’s medium-length hairstyles have changed quite a bit over the decades, but keeping it simple never goes out of style.
 If you love your thick and coily locks, stop in to see your barber every six to eight weeks to update your lines and maintain shape and volume.
 You could even consider adding a line-up cut to add another layer of style.